-How We Raised Our Kickstarter Goal in Less Than 24 Hours (Spending $0)
+How We Raised Our Kickstarter Goal in Less Than 24 Hours Without Spending a Dime

-So here’s exactly what we did that resulted in us hitting our $7500 goal in one day.
+So here’s exactly what we did that resulted in us hitting our $7,500 goal in less than 24 hours.

 Used Our Existing Network